-Naomi Johnston is the founder & creative director at NJ Consulting, a Sydney-based digital marketing consultancy.
+Naomi Johnston is the founder & creative director at Noa Group Digital Marketing, a Sydney-based digital marketing consultancy.

 1) To kick things off, could you tell us a little about your career background and current role?